 In addition, the Philadelphia International Airport is the 11th busiest airport in the world and serves more than 120 cities worldwide with 1,400 daily flights, including 120 international flights.
 The regional public transportation system provides quick and easy access to the city from the surrounding metropolitan area.

-In order to provide safe and secure parking facilities for vehicles and drivers, all coaches will be directed to the Callowhill Bus Center (CBC), located on Callowhill Street between Second and Third streets.
-The CBC offers a secure, convenient and comfortable location for motor coach drivers to wait for their groups or park their coach overnight.
-Drivers can park in one of 43 secured spaces and enjoy an air-conditioned waiting area that features bathrooms and showers, televisions, sleeping lounges and vending machines.
+The Callowhill center offers 43 secured spaces and an air-conditioned waiting area with bathrooms and showers, televisions, sleeping lounges and vending machines.
 Coupons and delivery from local restaurants are also available.
 Drivers are not able to stay in the facility overnight.

-In addition to the new ITC, five drop-off and pick up locations (10-limit) are provided throughout the Historic District for motor coach groups.
-These are:
+In addition to the ITC, five drop-off and pick-up locations are provided throughout the Historic District for motor-coach groups.
+They are:

-- East side of Third Street, between Walnut and Chestnut streets (in front of the former INHP Visitors Center)
+- East side of Third Street, between Walnut and Chestnut streets (in front of the former Independence Visitors Center)

 - In front of Christ Church on Second Street, between Arch and Market streets

 - In front of the Betsy Ross House on Arch Street, between Second and Third streets

 - In front of City Tavern, just north of Second and Walnut streets